-We call this pink fruit "pink pepper," but it's not a pepper, at most a pseudopepper, and the berry is botanically not a berry but a seed pod.
-The plant/tree is not part of the pepper family (Piperaceae), but of the smoke tree family, a perhaps less familiar family, but one that includes well-known plant species such as the cashew (nut), pistachio (nut), sumac (spice), mango, and Greek mastic.
+We call this pink fruit 'pink' pepper', but it is not pepper, at most a pseudopepper, and botanically speaking, the berry is not a berry but a seed pod.
+The plant/tree is not part of the pepperfamily (Piperaceae), but of the smoke tree family, a perhaps less familiar sounding family, but with well-known plant species such as the cashew (nut), the pistachio (nut), sumac (herb), mango and the Greek mastic.

-The Brazilian pepper tree (Schinus terebinthifolia Raddi) is native to South America, as is the Peruvian pepper tree (Schinus molle).
+The Brazilian peppertree (Schinus terebinthifolia Raddi) is native to South America, just like the Peruvian peppertree (Schinus molle).
 Both are used as spices.

-Dried pink peppers, however, come primarily from the islands of Madagascar, Réunion, and Mauritius, off the east coast of Africa, including ours.
-They were "discovered" by French cuisine and planted on the islands in the early nineteenth century.
-In recent years, pink peppers have also been produced (again) in Brazil.
+The dried pink peppers However, they mainly come from the islands of Madagascar, Réunion, and Mauritius, off the east coast of Africa, including ours.
+They were "discovered" by French cuisine and planted on the islands in the early 19th century.
+In recent years, pink currants have also been produced (again) in Brazil.

-Pink berries are either air-dried, which gives them a wrinkled appearance similar to black pepper, or freeze-dried.
+Pink berries are 'air dried', which gives them a wrinkled appearance similar to black berries pepper, or they are freeze-dried.
 Freeze-drying preserves the berry's smooth shape and better preserves its subtle flavor and color.

 Smell and taste